Trump threatens to keep the government closed for "months or even years"

-President Donald Trump confirmed that he threatened to Senate Minority Leader Chuck Schumer to continue the partial government shutdown, now in its 14th day, for “months or even years” if Democrats did not agree to appropriate more than $5 billion for his proposed border wall.
+President Donald Trump confirmed that he threatened Senate Minority Leader Chuck Schumer to continue the partial government shutdown, now in its 14th day, for “months or even years” if Democrats did not agree to appropriate more than $5 billion for his proposed border wall.

 “I did, I did,” Trump said during a press conference from the White House Rose Garden on Friday.
 “I did say that, absolutely I said that.
 I don’t think it will, but I am prepared.”